thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ## Next steps

 There is no network at this point on your VMs.
-To make the VM node accessible from any terminal within local network, contact <a href="mailto:support@thoughtspot.com">support@thoughtspot.com</a>.
+As a prerequisite:

+1. Verify that Network Adapter type is set to VMware vmxnet3 (Recommended).
+2. Verify that all ESXi hosts in your VMware farm for ThoughtSpot have been trunked to the VLAN assigned to your ThoughtSpot VMs.
+3. Verify that the console of all ThoughtSpot VMs is accessible in VMware vCenter Server.

+Once done, go to the <a href="http://support.thoughtspot.com">ThoughtSpot Support website</a> and use the support ticket for installation tasks.
+If necessary, create a new ticket.